SFTtech/sftdyn/README.md

 IMHO, the project is feature-complete; it has everything that **I** currently want.

 Features that _might_ be useful, which I _might_ implement if someone asked nicely:
- - Support to run this inside an Apache web server
+ - Support to run this inside an Apache web server (WSGI?)
- - Initscripts for _your distribution here_
+ - Initscripts for _insert your distro here_
  - I'm sure there are more

-If you have any requests, ideas, feedback, bug reports, piles of money, are simply filled with pure hatred, or just need help getting the damn thing to run, join `irc.freenode.net/#sfttech` (I'm mic_e).
+If you have any requests, ideas, feedback or bug reports, are simply filled with pure hatred, or just need help getting the damn thing to run, join `irc.freenode.net/#sfttech` (I'm mic_e).

 If you actually _did_ implement a useful feature in a sufficiently non-bloaty way, please send a pull request; I'd be happy to merge it.